 Netflix Business Model | How does Netflix make money?

-Founded in 1997 by Reed Hastings and Marc Rudolph to use internet to rent movies on DVD, Netflix – the stream your movies and shows online company today outranks cable TV in the US.
-The company’s subscriber base is so huge that it accounts for more than a third of internet traffic during it peak hours.
-With these facts and figures about the company, the questions like ‘How does Netflix make money?‘ and ‘what is Netflix’s business model?‘ are sure to arise on your mind.
+Founded in 1997 by Reed Hastings and Marc Rudolph to use the internet to rent movies on DVD, Netflix – the stream your movies and shows online company today outranks cable TV in the US.
+The company’s subscriber base is so huge that it accounts for more than a third of internet traffic during its peak hours.
+With these facts and figures about the company, the questions like ‘how does Netflix make money?‘ and ‘what is Netflix’s business model?‘ are sure to arise on your mind.
 But before moving on to these questions about the business and revenue model of Netflix, let us first discuss Netflix’s operating model.

 Netflix is a streaming content provider that allows subscribers to watch TV shows, movies, documentaries and more on a wide range of Internet-connected devices.
 The company also provide DVD rental plans where it supplies the shows and movies on DVDs.

 This video streaming on demand company operates on a subscription-based model.
 The users pay for a monthly subscription plan and are given access to stream shows, movies, documentaries and other content available on Netflix in the quality (SD, HD, Ultra HD) they pay for.

 Netflix Business Model

 Let us look at Netflix’s business model for a clear picture before moving on to answer the question of how does Netflix make money.

 Target Audience Of Netflix

 Netflix is the world’s leading internet television network with over 100 million members in over 190 countries enjoying more than 125 million hours of TV shows and movies per day.
 The company’s target market includes males and females between the ages of 17-60 and households with income levels of $30,000 and up.
 With such huge disparity among the people belonging target group, it can easily be inferred that Netflix segments its users based on psychographics and not on demographics.